How Native Landscape Affects Neighborhood Appeal in Potomac

 What are the characteristics of a landscape that cause builders to decide to develop it for residential communities?
 Some developers obviously are indifferent to the land and will push everything down, scrape it flat to make the transition easy and cost-effective.
 They strip the character out of it, build their houses, maximize the square footage and leave restoration of the landscape to the new owners.

 So, what is the draw of a neighborhood that makes it valuable-not just in dollars and sense-but makes it valuable because it is a place that people want to be?
 The native landscape itself has characteristics that attract and inspire.

 The first installment in our series about what makes a desirable, high-value neighborhood focused on Chevy Chase.
-For this second installment in the series, we spoke with two realtors who live and work in Potomac: Gitika Kaul of Wydler Brothers Real Estate and Jill Schwartz of Compass Real Estate.
+For this second installment in the series, we spoke with two realtors who live and work in Potomac: Gitika Kaul of Wydler Brothers Real Estate and Jill Schwartz of The Jill Schwartz Group.
 Here is what we learned from Jill and Gitika:

 Are there aesthetic attributes built into the landscape (topography) of a neighborhood that add value?